Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer

-The following section gives a quantitative analysis of the statistical uncertainties in the case of a finite number of measurements.
 For the scrambling circuits we choose in our simulations, we can use additional assumptions to get simple estimates for the size of the statistical fluctuations.
-This is especially helpful if we want to estimate the number of shots needed to estimate the free energy difference with a given accuracy.
+This is especially helpful if we want to estimate the number of shots needed to estimate the free energy difference to a given accuracy.

 To do so, consider the quantity